martbetz/martbetz.github.io/_posts/2024-12-08-screw-that.md

 layout: post
 ---

 Buying cheap tools is rarely a good idea, but several hundred quid for drivers?
 Surely there must be a mid-ground?
-Well, as it turns out, there is — <i>but you really need to know where to look.</i>
+Well, as it turns out, there is — <i>but you really need to know what to look for and where you need to look to find it.</i>

 When choosing a watchmaker’s screwdriver set, quality is king; the only problem is, quality comes at a price — <i>and the price of a quality set these days can just be plain darn crazy!</i>